Open-Linux-Solutions/deploy/README.md

 # Deploy
-Custom image based on Debian, to contain all the resources to execute a good pipeline of your projects.
+Custom image based on Debian Buster Slim, to contain all the resources to execute a good pipeline of your projects.

 ### Resources